 The baseline for any SEO program starts with organic search metrics.

-To successfully execute an SEO program for any client, it's essential to regularly track and measure these data points.
+But, to successfully execute an SEO program for any client, it's essential to regularly track and measure these data points.
 That should be a given.

 Track All Your Client's Metrics In a Streamlined SEO Dashboard – Try AgencyAnalytics Free for 14 Days.

-But it's important to remember–especially when trying to sell SEO services to someone who isn't already on board the SEO train–that SEO ROI goes well beyond the core metrics, and there are several reasons why.
+It's important to remember–especially when trying to sell SEO services to someone who isn't already on board the SEO train–that SEO ROI goes well beyond the core metrics, and there are several reasons why.

 What to tell your clients: Tracking core SEO metrics is important for measuring the direct impact of SEO on ROI, but it’s only a piece of the puzzle.
 It’s important to keep a view of the other benefits that SEO provides to a business.